achetronic/wizgo/README.md

 ![YouTube Channel Subscribers](https://img.shields.io/youtube/channel/subscribers/UCeSb3yfsPNNVr13YsYNvCAw?label=achetronic&link=http%3A%2F%2Fyoutube.com%2Fachetronic)
 ![X (formerly Twitter) Follow](https://img.shields.io/twitter/follow/achetronic?style=flat&logo=twitter&link=https%3A%2F%2Ftwitter.com%2Fachetronic)

-A CLI to automatically turn on/off your heater/cooler based on prices and weather to save money
+A golang library to control your WiZ lights

 > At this moment, the library is not covering the whole API as it is discovered by reverse engineering
 > If you want to cover more things, consider [contributing](#how-to-contribute)